Nestor Makhno: Return to Ukraine

 After weeks in hiding, Makhno clandestinely returned to Huliaipole.
-In a number of secret meetings, he began to lay plans for an insurrection and started to organize peasant partisans.
-He advocated for coordinated attacks on the estates of large landowners, advised against individual acts of terrorism, and forbade anti-semitic pogroms.
+In secret meetings, he began to lay plans for an insurrection and started to organize peasant partisans.
+He advocated coordinated attacks on the estates of large landowners, advised against individual acts of terrorism, and forbade anti-semitic pogroms.
 From the outset, Makhno emphasized tactical and theoretical unity, patiently awaiting favorable conditions for a general insurrection.